jundalisay/superb/content/en/research/sarkar/farming/section-1/spices.md

 Basil is a popular savoury herb which is often used in cooking.
 It also has medicinal value and is considered a sacred plant by some communities in India.

-Basil is a moon affected herb, and its effect increases on the full moon (purnima).
-Moon affected plants should be planted in a location which provides maximum exposure to moonlight.
-Moon affected herbs do not generally like sunlight, so if it is possible they should be planted so that they get maximum moonlight but no sunlight.
+**Basil is a moon affected herb, and its effect increases on the full moon.**

+Moon-affected plants should be planted in areas with maximum exposure to moonlight.

+**Moon-affected herbs do not generally like sunlight.
+So if it is possible, they should be planted so that they get maximum moonlight but no sunlight.**

 ## Nutmeg (Jáyphal, Myristika Fragrans)